If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Take Apart a Honeywell Fan

-Let’s start with the portable table and floor fans:
+Here is how to disassemble portable table and floor fans:

-1. Unplug the fan.
+1. Unplug the unit completely.

-4. Remove the back cover.
+4. Lift off the back cover.

-Here’s how to dismantle Honeywell tower fans:
+Here is how to dismantle Honeywell tower fans:

-1. Unplug the fan.
+1. Unplug the fan from the wall.

-How to Clean a Honeywell Fan
+How to Clean a Honeywell Fan (Deep Clean)

 • Time: 20 minutes